zhw2590582/ArtPlayer/packages/artplayer-document/docs/en/Options.md

 -   Type: `Boolean`
 -   Default: `false`

-Whether to display a fast forward button on the mobile
+Whether to add fast forward function on the mobile, when long press the video

 <div className="run-code">▶ Run Code</div>